 The film’s overwhelmingly positive reviews suggest that the The Jungle Book’s creators were able to do exactly that: Create a genuine, emotional connection between the audience and a cast of talking, digitally created animals from the jungles of India.

-Early predictions for this year’s Academy Awards also indicate that the visual-effects team for The Jungle Book could also be rewarded with an Oscar nomination for their efforts — something that seems like a well-deserved honor for Legato and his team.
+And now the visual-effects team for The Jungle Book has been rewarded with an Oscar nomination for their efforts — something that seems like a well-deserved honor for Legato and his team.

 “Because the expectation is incredibly high and you don’t have that fantasy element to fall back on, as soon as you make a scene that looks real, whatever is fake sticks out,” said Legato.
 “So we had to tuck the animation back and only mimic what would happen in real life.
 My hat is off to all the animators who worked on the movie, because they took the assignment and created something that’s a landmark for animation.”